 Set schedules and put reminders

 Of-course if I get time during the week, I also write additionally, and whenever I get any ideas for posts, I email them to myself or put them in drafts to follow up later.
 For scheduling posts, I use Buffer, and also participate in weekly social media sharing threads.
-Another thing I have found to be useful is using a productivity tool or planner, like Asana, to plan out stories/tasks and schedule dates, so that I get reminder emails and have a clear idea of what all needs to be done.
+Another thing I have found to be useful for bloggers is using a productivity tool or planner, like Asana, to plan out stories/tasks and schedule dates, so that I get reminder emails and have a clear idea of what all needs to be done.

 By Menorca Chaturvedi of Europe Diaries